Why Every Psychedelic Ceremony on Earth Lasts Exactly as Long as the Drug

 Read on Substack →Part 3 of The Great Circle.

-Read on Substack →Ancient monuments cluster at 5× expected.
-Settlements in the same river valleys don’t.
-Six databases confirm it.
+Read on Substack →Ancient monuments cluster at 2.52× expected (land-constrained Z = 6.74).
+Settlements in the same river valleys don’t (Z = −2.91).
+Replicated across multiple independent databases.

 Read on Substack →Two independent databases.
 Rigorous statistics.
 One claim died.
 One survived.

-Read on Substack →Full archive and new posts at The Great Circle on Substack →
+Read on Substack →Full archive and new posts at Deep Time Lab on Substack →